heypoom/algo-practice/README.md

 - [Solution](three-sum.js)

 ## 689. Maximum Sum of 3 Non-Overlapping Subarrays.

+- Pong: Incorrect.
+Please submit it to Leetcode first before putting it here.

 - Time Complexity: O(N) where N is length of array.